-

 Financial Wellbeing survey - the results

-In Spring and Autumn 2024 last year, we sent out a survey to Members to gather your views on your financial wellbeing and the UK economy, as well as other housing issues.
+Over recent years, we've sent out surveys to our Members to gather views on your financial wellbeing and the UK economy, as well as other housing issues.
 After receiving a large number of responses, we’ve summarised the key findings below.

 A summary of results from our latest Financial Wellbeing survey

-2,715 Members completed the Autumn 2024 survey - a big thank you to everyone who took part!
+2,663 Members completed the Spring 2025 survey - a big thank you to everyone who took part!

 What does the term 'financial wellbeing' mean to you?